block42-blockchain-company/thornode-telegram-bot/README.md

 Set the `-env THORCHAIN_NODE_IP` flag to an IP of a running node, or remove `--env THORCHAIN_NODE_IP=XXX` to listen on localhost.
-If you don't know any IP, set `THORCHAIN_NODE_IP` to a seed node IP from https://testnet-seed.thorchain.info .
+If you don't know any IP leave this empty i.e. `--env THORCHAIN_NODE_IP=` or remove it completely.

 The `-v` argument passes the dockersocket to the container so that we can restart docker containers from inside the Telegram Bot.